AxelBohm/optimization-for-DS-lecture/exercises/README.md

 - one folder per week is good
 - add me as a collaborator so I can view it
 - please do so until Monday 9:45 of to following week (so before the lecture)

+Grading
+- 66% of all exercises need to be solved to pass the course